Boarding flights to and within Canada

 - people who provide a medical certificate certifying that they are unable to wear a face mask for a medical reason

 Requirements for public transportation to and from your flight

-Operators of public transportation services may require travellers to wear a non-medical mask or face covering.
+Operators of public transportation services may require travellers to wear a mask.

 Before you travel, check for updates to see how transportation measures affect your plans and what you need to pack.

 You will need to check if there are any restrictions that apply at your final destination.

 If you’re only transiting through Canada to reach another country, see transit to another country by air.

 To limit the spread of COVID-19, the Government of Canada advises that you avoid non-essential travel outside of Canada and all travel on cruise ships outside Canada until further notice.